ydb-platform/ydb/ydb/docs/en/core/dev/terraform.md

 }
 ```

-All resources of the {{ ydb-short-name }} Terraform provider will be described in detail below
+All resources of the {{ ydb-short-name }} Terraform provider will be described in detail below.

 ### String table {#ydb-table}

 {% note info %}

-Working with column tables via Terraform is not yet available.
+Working with column-oriented tables via Terraform is not yet available.

 {% endnote %}